AXErunners/docs/masternodes/maintenance.rst

 The Axe Core software requires regular updates in order to remain consistent with the current network consensus.
-Depending on whether you installed Axe manually or using axeman, you must follow the procedure appropriate for your masternode, as described below.
+Depending on whether you installed Axe manually or using axerunner, you must follow the procedure appropriate for your masternode, as described below.

-Option 1: Updating from axeman
+Option 1: Updating from axerunner
 -------------------------------

-To update Axe using axeman, log in to your server and enter the following commands::
+To update Axe using axerunner, log in to your server and enter the following commands::

-  ~/axeman/axeman sync
+  ~/axerunner/axerunner sync
-  ~/axeman/axeman update
+  ~/axerunner/axerunner update

 Check the status of your masternode::

-  ~/axeman/axeman status
+  ~/axerunner/axerunner status

 The Axe software on the masternode is now updated.